 Securities owned, primarily consisting of investment securities, are recorded on a trade-date basis at fair value which is determined by using quoted market or dealer prices.
 Investment securities, which are primarily held to generate income, also assist in the management of firm liquidity.
+Edward Jones also purchases and holds inventory securities for retail sales to its clients but does not trade those positions for the purpose of generating gains for its own account.

-Fixed Assets
+Fixed assets

 Fixed Assets include buildings and leasehold improvements, equipment, software, and land.
 Buildings are depreciated using the straight-line method over their useful lives, which are estimated at thirty years.
 Leasehold improvements are amortized based on the term of the lease or the economic useful life of the improvement, whichever is less.
 Equipment, including furniture and fixtures, is recorded at cost and depreciated using straight-line and accelerated methods over estimated useful lives of three to seven years.
 Software includes purchased software licenses and internally developed software.
-Internally developed software consists of labor and consulting costs to develop and implement new software or modify existing software to improve functionality for the Partnership's internal use.
+Internally developed software consists of labor and consulting costs to develop and implement new software or modify existing software to improve functionality for Edward Jones' internal use.
 Software is depreciated using the straight-line method over its useful life, which is estimated at three to five years.
-The cost of significant enhancements is capitalized and depreciated once the asset is placed into service.
+The cost of significant enhancements are capitalized and depreciated once the asset is placed into service.
 When assets are retired or otherwise disposed of, the cost and related accumulated depreciation or amortization is removed from the respective category.
 Fixed assets are reviewed for impairment whenever events or changes in circumstances indicate that the book value of the asset may not be fully recoverable.
 If impairment is indicated, the asset value is written down to its fair value.